 As the latest UN summit takes place in Lima this week, action to tackle climate change continues to cause much-heated debate as research indicates delays will ultimately cost the economy, threatening our infrastructure, our food security, and our health.

 It is clear that the time to adapt to a very different reality is upon us.
 Infinite, high-resource, and carbon-intensive growth upon which our economy is currently based is simply no longer possible.

 I’m not suggesting it will be easy and having started Kingfisher on a transformative journey to become a business that will make a net positive contribution to the environment and society, I know there’s no silver bullet.

-CBI chief John Cridland observed this week that once business leaders have experienced for themselves the financial benefits of green growth they seldom forget it.
+CBI chief John Cridland observed in the week that when business leaders have experienced for themselves the financial benefits of green growth they seldom forget it.
 Politicians have proved more fickle.